YohPaN/carrouflix/Readme.md

 # Documentation

 ## Array of picture paths
-It must be an array that contain only string, representing pictures path into your folders.
-The leftmost image display will be the first in the array.
+It must be an array containing only strings, representing pictures path in your folders.
+The leftmost image displayed will be the first in the array.
-**Tips**: you can use fs and path from node.js to build your picture paths array.
+**Tips**: you can use `fs` and `path` from node.js to build your picture paths array.

 ## Configuration

-You can configure many things with config object.
+You can configure many things with the config object.
-There is two type of configuration, "setup" and "style" that are handle by their own object into the config object.
+There are two types of configuration:
+"setup" and "style", each handled by their own object within the config object.

 ### Setup
 This one define the slider behavior.
 - **imageStep:**
-Define the scrolling step in number of images.
+Define the scrolling step in the number of images.

 - **transitionTime:**
-Define the slidding time in seconde.
+Define the sliding time in seconde.

 - **imageDisplayed:**
-Define the number of image displayed.
+Define the number of images displayed.

 - **stopOnLastPicture:**
-Stop the slider on the last image if it's true.
+Stop the slider on the last image if true.
 - **aWraper:**
-Configure image to receive "a" element if it's true.
+Configure image to receive an "a" element if true.
 You need to define an array of href for each images.

 ### Style
 This is for styling your slider.
 - **backgroundColor:**
 Set the background color of the slider.
-Its support all CSS \<color> (RGB, Hexadecimal, HSL, ect...).
+Its support all CSS `<color>` (RGB, Hexadecimal, HSL, ect...).

 - **useDefaultnavigationToggle:**
-Let you choose your own logo for navigation toggle if it's false.
-Then, with CSS selectors and [CSS values](#css-values), you can append your navigation toggle into "navigation-toggle" class.
+Let you choose your logo for navigation toggle if false.
+Then, with CSS selectors and [CSS values](#css-values), you can append your navigation toggle to the "navigation-toggle" class.

 - **navigationToggleSize:**
-You can choose between three navigation toggle size: sm, md, xl.
+Choose between three navigation toggle sizes: sm, md, xl.

 - **color:**
-If you use default navigation toggle, you can choose between "black" or "white" color.
+If you use the default navigation toggle, you can choose between "black" or "white" color.

 Here is the config object structure and default values: